 Table of Contents

 This Yamaha CGX122MCC is a type of guitar that can be played plugged and unplugged.
-A true example of classical electro-acoustic guitar.
+It is a true example of classical electro-acoustic guitar.
 It is a traditional-style classical guitar with a glossy natural finish and a single cutaway.
-It’s a perfect guitar for all of the different styles of music.
+It’s perfect for all different styles of music.
 Let’s explore the features of this guitar.

 Check out another acoustic-electric Yamaha Ntx1.